scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 ```

 But we can write more complex types that depend on these abstract types.
-For example, if we look for or construct explicitly a `Type[List[T]]`, then the system will require a `Type[T]` in the current context to compile.
+For example, if we look for or explicitly construct a `Type[List[T]]`, then the system will require a `Type[T]` in the current context to compile.

-Good code should only add `Type` to the context parameters and never use them explicitly.
+Good code should only add `Type`s to the context parameters and never use them explicitly.
-Explicit use is useful while debugging at the cost of conciseness and clarity.
+However, explicit use is useful while debugging, though it comes at the cost of conciseness and clarity.

 ## ToExpr
-The `Expr.apply` method uses intances of `ToExpr` to generate an expression that will create a copy of the value.
+The `Expr.apply` method uses instances of `ToExpr` to generate an expression that will create a copy of the value.
 ```scala
 object Expr:
   def apply[T](x: T)(using Quotes, ToExpr[T]): Expr[T] =